Timberlake Manor

 The house is on one acre featuring mature landscaping of large hardwoods.

-About 6,300 square feet; 5 bedrooms (one on the first floor), 5 and 1/2 baths; large spacious rooms including a 'great hall'; large family room off kitchen featuring large fireplace and many windows.
+About 5,088 square feet; 5 bedrooms (one on the first floor), 5 and 1/2 baths; large spacious rooms including a 'great hall'; large family room off kitchen featuring large fireplace and many windows.
 Marble floors in great hall, kitchen, and a few other rooms.
+Some of the bathrooms are just rough-in and need to be finished off.

 Below, double click to view and/or print floor plans.
 Note: these sketches are for illustrative purposes only and are not guaranteed in terms of accuracy and/or scope.